-Caregivers in assisted living facilities are not specifically exempt from overtime requirements and must be paid time-and-a-half for work performed in excess of 8 hours per day and/or 40 straight-time hours in a work week.
-Payment on a salary basis does not eliminate overtime pay obligations.
-If a fixed and recurring pay rate for a set period of time, i.e. week or month, (salary) has been established, "the applicable compensation basis must be converted to an hourly rate when determining the regular rate for computing overtime compensation and a written contract must be provided showing the hourly rate, the overtime rate, and the fixed number of hours worked each week to arrive at the specified, fixed salary amount.
+Non-exempt employees must be paid overtime.
+If a fixed and recurring pay rate for a set period of time such as weekly or monthly (salary) has been established, "the applicable compensation basis must be converted to an hourly rate when determining the regular rate for computing overtime compensation and a written contract must be provided showing the hourly rate, the overtime rate, and the fixed number of hours worked each week to arrive at the specified, fixed salary amount.
 If the contract fails to establish a fixed number of daily and weekly hours that the salary is intended to compensate, or if the actual hours of work deviate from the hours specified in the contract without a corresponding adjustment in hourly pay, the salary will be considered to be compensation for an eight-hour workday and 40-hour workweek, and overtime will be computed on that basis."
-5